EnterpriseDB/repmgr/README.md

 `pg_rewind` for versions 9.3 and 9.4 can be obtained from: https://github.com/vmware/pg_rewind

+Note that building this version of `pg_rewind` requires the PostgreSQL source code.
+Also, PostgreSQL 9.3 does not provide `wal_log_hints`, meaning data checksums must have been enabled when the database was initialized.

 If `pg_rewind` is not available, as a fallback `repmgr` will use `repmgr standby clone` to resynchronise the old master's data directory using